Monte Pittman: Madonna

-Pittman started his fifth world tour with Madonna, the MDNA Tour, on May 31, 2012, in Tel Aviv, Israel and stops in Europe, North & South America till the end of 2012.
-Paul Oakenfold who opened for Madonna in several US shows, invited Pittman on stage to jam together in the last N.American shows of the tour.
+Pittman started his fifth world tour with Madonna, the MDNA Tour (2012), in Tel Aviv, Israel, with stops in Europe, North & South America till the end of 2012.
+Paul Oakenfold who opened for Madonna in several US shows, invited Pittman on stage to jam together in the last North American shows of the tour.

-Between September 2015 and March 2016, Pittman toured with Madonna on her Rebel Heart tour.
+Between September 2015 and March 2016, Pittman toured with Madonna on her Rebel Heart Tour.